gadaell/Weather-Dashboard/README.md

 ## Challenges

-- Not able to load it to my page.
-I think the API is giving me problems where I am not able to load the page properly.
-Please check out my code to see what I may be doing wrong.
-Thanks
+- My biggest challenge was trying to figure out why my JavaScript code was not working.
+I had to get with my tutor and we troubleshoot the whole code from bottom to top.
+One of my variable was named "location" and that was the issue.
+After I changed the name to "destination", everything started to work.

 ## Website